UNITED REFORMED CHURCH

 The following is a description of what I do.
 It isn't neccesarily the only way to do it.

-- Receive order of service from Craig
+- Receive order of service from Craig (or whoever)

-- Identify and download hymns and songs
+- Locate and download recordings of hymns and songs

 - Edit and adjust recordings